vaibhav18matere/books/README.md

 person loses their composure it isn’t their skills and virtues that are troubled, but the spirit in which they exist, and when that spirit calms down so do those things.”

+### 29th FEB => YOU CAN’T ALWAYS (BE) GET(TING) WHAT YOU WANT

+- we can have it all” is the mantra of our modern lives.
+Work, family, purpose, success, leisure time—we want all of this, at the same time (right now, to boot).

+- “Don’t set your heart on so many things.”
+-  Focus.
+Prioritize.
+-
+-  Train your mind to ask: Do I need this thing?
+What will happen if I do not get it?
+Can I make do without it?

+- The answers to these questions will help you relax, help you cut out all the needless things that make you busy—too busy to be balanced or happy.